stackbitsales/twin-cities-makeup-0e0bd/content/pages/blog/highly-recommend-site-services-lisas-makeup-artistry.md

   "Five stars all the way!
 Lisa and her team took care of hair and makeup for TEN women the morning of my wedding and everyone loved everything – that’s hard to do!
-They were absolutely amazing, professional, and timely, and I have recommended them to all of my friends who have "
+They were absolutely amazing, professional, and timely, and I have recommended them to all of my friends who have."
 featuredImage:
   type: ImageBlock
   url: 'https://assets.stackbit.com/components/images/default/post-4.jpeg'